openvswitch/ovs/Documentation/intro/install/windows.rst

 .. note::

-   Any patch ports created between br-int and br-pif MUST be be deleted prior to adding tunnels.
+   Any patch ports created between br-int and br-pif MUST be deleted prior to adding tunnels.

 Windows Services